fsprojects/FAKE/help/azurewebjobs.md

       ==> "DeployWebJobs"
       ==> "Default"

-The effect of this create a zip in the "bin" folder in the root which contains the contents of the "bin/release" folder of each web job to deploy and push it to azure.
+The effect of this create a zip in the `bin` folder in the root which contains the contents of the `bin/release` folder of each web job to deploy and push it to azure.

 ## Caveats
 The zip controller will not remove files